-Today we’re proud to publish our first year insights paper, which provides an overview of the Arts Impact Fund’s activities and lessons in the 12 months since the team started in June 2015.
+Our first year insights paper, which provides an overview of the Arts Impact Fund’s activities and lessons since it opened for applications, in June 2015.

-- The Arts Impact Fund has attracted a diverse range of applications in its first year of operation, in terms of business models and art forms – from organisations largely grant-funded by Arts Council England to charities cross-subsidised by commercial activity, from grassroots community-led charities to household names with a national reach.
+- The Arts Impact Fund has attracted a diverse range of applications in its first year of operation, in terms of business models and art forms.

-- There is a distinct trend towards the development of cross-subsidy models within the sector, in which some commercial activity subsidises organisations’ social and artistic impact – with initiatives such as cinemas, restaurants, and IP licensing businesses featuring as the commercial ventures driving charitable activity, with varying levels of alignment with organisations’ core arts and culture operations.
+- There is a distinct trend towards the development of cross-subsidy models within the sector, in which some commercial activity subsidises organisations’ social and artistic impact.

-- There is an opportunity to develop metrics for articulating artistic impact that can fit into existing frameworks for measuring social and financial returns.
+- There is a need for more standardised metrics of artistic impacts that can fit into existing frameworks for measuring social and financial returns.